livier92/livier92.github.io/_posts/2017-03-11-jekyll-ghpages.md

 ---
 layout: post
-title:  "How to create a blog with Github Pages and Jekyll"
+title:  How to create a blog with Github Pages and Jekyll
+description: This post talks bout the basic steps to create a blog using Github Pages and Jekyll.
 categories: jekyll
 ---
 Okay, so you may be wondering, how do I start a blog from scratch?